 1. Affordable Power

 Wind and solar are now the cheapest electricity sources in history.
+The levelized cost of electricity (LCOE) for new wind projects in Canada averages $40-60 per MWh, compared to $100+ per MWh for new natural gas plants and $150-200+ per MWh for diesel generation in remote communities.
 As costs drop, ratepayers stand to benefit.

 2. Jobs

-Clean energy jobs are forecast to hit 75,000 annually by 2035, totalling nearly 2 million job-years between now and mid-century.
+Clean energy jobs are forecast to hit 80,000 annually by 2035, totalling nearly 2.2 million job-years between now and mid-century.
+These roles span manufacturing, installation, maintenance, project management, and engineering across all provinces, with particularly strong growth in Alberta, Ontario, and Quebec.

 3. Health